AndreCorreaSantos/starter-engine/readme.md

 #### Disclaimer
 This project was greatly inspired by this article: [build-your-own-inference-engine](https://michalpitr.substack.com/p/build-your-own-inference-engine-from), the neural network is the same as seen on the article, and I started the project after building a very simple inference engine in python just after reading the article.

+Also, the weights, biases and inputs are currently loaded as constants in the generated MLIR code and the result is printed out, i'm working on receiving input somehow.